Marconi-Stem/fwl/README.md

 > 9 AM - Noon, July 29-31, 2025
 {: .block-warning }

 > The NeoTrellis-M4 is like a mini-computer with a grid of colorful, light-up buttons that you can press.
 It's a fun and easy-to-use device for creating light shows, music, or even simple games without needing extensive knowledge of electronics.
 This three-day course is designed to introduce Scratch, Python and micro-controllers.
-These tools allow children to produce music or short video to better understand computers.
+These tools allow children (10-14) to produce music or short videos and better understand computers.
 {: .block-tip }

 1. ![neotrellis](/images/parts/neotrellis.jpg)